 Prior to the Global Goals Youth Forum, teachers are provided with a comprehensive information pack, including pre-forum student learning activities as well as suggestions for post-forum activities.

 Global Goals Primary Forum

-Funding for schools to submit a team to participate for a full day in a Global Goals Youth Forum (secondary schools) or a Global Goals Primary Forum (primary schools).
+Funding for schools to submit a team to participate in a full day Global Goals Primary Forum and pre-program iSee upskilling session/s.